haruki-nikaidou/b-blog/src/content/blog/light-novel-review-site.md

 ### Search Without an API

 The search feature uses fuse.js for client-side fuzzy search.
-According to benchmarks, it handles up to 4,000 books smoothly—more than enough for my collection.
+According to benchmarks, it handles up to 4,000 books smoothly: more than enough for my collection.

 The entire search index ships with the static bundle.
 No API calls, no loading states, instant results.